 Laws governing adoption and foster care are based on state and federal statutes.
-Each state establishes its own standards for adoption and foster care processes, and each state must also comply with federal statutes to be eligible for certain federal funding.
-There is no constitutional right to adopt or to be adopted -adoption is considered a privilege.
+While each state establishes its own standards for adoption and foster care processes, states must also comply with federal statutes to be eligible to receive certain federal funding.
+There is no constitutional right to adopt or to be adopted-adoption is considered a privilege.
 Similarly, foster parents do not have a constitutional right to maintain custody of their foster children.